bharathvrb/orionnotificationplatform/USER_GUIDE.md

 The Kafka Details page allows you to monitor Kafka topics and view topic configurations.

-### Step 1: Select Environment
+### Environment Selection and Token Generation

+The page features a separate box at the top for environment selection and token generation, similar to the Update Event page.

+**Environment Selection Box:**
-Choose the environment from the dropdown (same options as Event Onboarding).
+- Select the environment from the dropdown (same options as Event Onboarding)

-### Step 2: Authorization

-Provide an authorization token:
+- This is a required field

+**Authorization Token:**
-- Use "Generate Token" for SAT service
+- Use "Generate Token" button to create a token using SAT service
+  - Requires: Client ID, Client Secret, and Scope
+  - Token is automatically populated after generation
 - Or enter a custom Bearer token manually
+- This field is optional but recommended for secure access

-### Step 3: Enter Topic Names
+### Step 1: Specify Topics

+You have two options:

+1. **Fetch All Topics**:
+   - Check the "Fetch All Topics" checkbox
+   - This will retrieve details for all topics in the selected environment
+   - The topic names input field will be disabled

+2. **Specific Topics**:
-Enter Kafka topic names separated by commas:
+   - Enter Kafka topic names separated by commas
    - Example: `topic1, topic2, topic3`
    - You can query multiple topics at once
+   - The "Fetch All Topics" checkbox will be disabled

-### Step 4: Submit Query
+### Step 2: Submit Query

 1. Click "Fetch Details"
 2. The button will be disabled after submission
 3. Edit any input to re-enable the button

-### Step 5: View Results
+### Step 3: View Results

 Results are displayed in expandable cards: